madhukar0721/Todo-CLI-Tool/README.md

 1. **Uninstall Globally:**

-    If you installed the `todo` CLI tool globally using `npm install -g .` you can uninstall it with:
+    If you installed the `todo` CLI tool globally using `npm link` you can uninstall it with:
 ```

-    npm uninstall -g todo
+    npm unlink -g todo-cli
 ```
 2. **Remove Project Directory:**

     If you want to remove the local project directory and all its contents, delete the directory:

 ```
     rm -rf Todo-CLI-Tool
 ```
 3. **Remove Dependencies:**

     To remove the `node_modules` directory and optionally `package-lock.json`, navigate to your project directory and run:

 ```
     rm -rf node_modules

     rm package-lock.json
 ```
 ## License